 Disney Cruise Line is a premium cruise line.
 Fares tend to be higher than those of mainstream lines, but they are also more inclusive.
 A prime example of this is soft drinks included in Disney Cruise Line fares but not on most mainstream cruise lines.

 Disney Cruise Line includes a few things in its fares that cost extra on other lines.
 For example, there is no additional charge for soft drinks on Disney ships at meals and at the self-serve “taps” by the pool.

 To which I earn a small commission, at zero cost to you!

-There are four ships in the Disney Cruise Line.
+There are five ships in the Disney Cruise Line fleet.
 Each ship has its own unique features and base of operations, but they all offer similar services and amenities

 Disney Magic is the first cruise ship owned and operated by Disney Cruise Line.
 She has 11 public decks, can accommodate 2,700 passengers in 875 staterooms.
 The interior of Disney Magic is decorated in the Art Deco style.
 The Disney Magic primarily sails through the Bahamas and the Caribbean in the winter months, and Europe in the summer months.

 She currently sails three-day, four-day, and occasional five-day cruises to the Bahamas.
 She entered service in 2011 and has 1,250 staterooms, carries 2,500 passengers (double occupancy) or a maximum of 4,000 passengers, and a crew of 1,458.

 Disney Fantasy is the fourth ship in the cruise line.
 She sails the Eastern and Western Caribbean cruises.